Rajsharavan/ADS_Spring_2019/README.md

 Data : The dataset populated after execution and analysis

-Report: A pdf version of CLAAT report
+Report: A pdf version of CLAAT report and report on Lending Club dataset

 Read me file